Read our 2023 annual report

 All of this to say: The current crisis didn’t happen overnight.

-In just ten years, the number of refugees around the world has more than tripled, from nearly 11.7 million in 2013 to 37.6 million in 2023.
+In just six years, the number of refugees around the world has nearly doubled, from nearly 25.9 million in 2019 to 37.9 million in 2025.

 Okay, so when did it get so bad?